St Illtyd's Catholic High School: Heathfield House School

 Founded by the Sisters of Providence of the Institute of Charity (more commonly known as the Rosminian Sisters of Providence) in 1867, Heathfield House School was the oldest Catholic secondary school in Wales.
 It was called St Joseph's Grammar School at that time and located at David Street, Cardiff.
 In 1877 it moved to a building called Heathfield House, which subsequently gave the school its name.
 In 1953 it became a voluntary aided grammar school.
 It turned comprehensive in 1968 before becoming a sixth form college nine years later.

 Merger

 In 1987 St Illtyd's and Heathfield House merged to form the present coeducational school.
 The sixth form college was abolished as St David's Catholic College was opened instead.

 Caer Castell Camp

 Caer Castell Camp lies within the grounds of the school.
-Caer Castell Camp is a motte and ditch scheduled monument and dates back to between 1066 to 1540 AD.
+Caer Castell Camp is a motte and ditch scheduled monument and dates back to between 1066 and 1540 AD.